shichao-an/notes/docs/bd/ch1.md

 Each layer satisfies a subset of the properties and builds upon the functionality provided by the layers beneath it.
 Each layer requires a lot of work to design, implement, and deploy, but the high-level ideas of the whole system are easy to understand.

 Starting everything from the *query* = *function*(*all data*) equation, you could ideally run the functions on the fly to get the results.
 However, this would take a huge amount of resources to do and would be unreasonably expensive.
-This is similar to having to read a petabyte dataset every time you wanted to answer the query of someone’s current location.
+This is similar to having to read a petabyte dataset every time you wanted to answer the query of someone's current location.

 The most obvious alternative approach is to precompute the query function, which is called the *batch view*.
 Instead of computing the query on the fly, you read the results from the precomputed view.
 The precomputed view is indexed so that it can be accessed with random reads: